zackstout/Footprint-Extended/README.md

 - [ ] Oh we could even validate on whether it's a CSV -- that's a good idea.
 - [ ] Add a scroller to the Projects list, so it doesn't get too long.

+- [ ] Stitch the two tools together so that one upload can take care of all the calculations.

 - [ ] Non-metric CSV is not correct. (just get rid of dates columns?)
 - [ ] Do not show options for chart query unless it contains data -- don't even display it as an option in the dropdown.
 (Alert user if there is no data (i.e. identify all of those errors -- "cannot read property plane of undefined", for example))?